grozadanut/ro.linic.ui/README.md

 # How to use

-Run the product in `ro.linic.ui.product`
+Run the product in `ro.linic.ui.product` or `ro.linic.ui.product.pos`

 # Development

 You can run the following maven goals from the root folder:

 - `package` to package all plugins, except products
-- `package -P product` to package products
+- `package -P products` to package products
 - `package -P deploy "-Drepository.path=C:/work/repository"` to deploy the p2 update site to repository.path location(note: this appends to the repository, you will have to increase the plugin version to actually update the repo, if you already ran this command)